katmore/health/README.md

 # Healthsvc
 health webservice

-Healthsvc is a library that facilitates creation of a RESTful health status API.
+Healthsvc is a system health status service with a RESTful API interface.
-It is designed to integrate into existing projects to provide webservice endpoints which can be used conjunction with devops workflows, functional tests, monitoring software, etc.
+It can be used stand-alone or be integrated into existing projects.
+It is intended to be used conjunction with devops workflows, functional testing, monitoring software, etc.

 ## Usage as Standalone Service
  * Download *healthsvc*: